Search

 Home

-Welcome to Tumukunde Initiative
+Welcome to Tumukunde Foundation

-Welcome to Tumukunde Initiative
+Welcome to Tumukunde Foundation

-Physical People’s Assemblies
+Physical people Assemblies

 Objectives:

-Physical People’s Assemblies organized by civil society with representatives of the people with marginalized voices at the center to analyze the present food, poverty and financial crisis and develop demands and messages for decision makers e.g. vaccination, livelihood and social protection, debt and the implementation of the Agenda 2030.
+Physical Peoples Assemblies organized by civil society with representatives of the people with marginalized voices at the center to analyze the present food, poverty and financial crisis and develop demands and messages for decision makers e.g. vaccination, livelihood and social protection, debt and the implementation of the Agenda 2030.

-The governments and the public are informed about the demands and messages from the People’s assemblies
+The governments and the public are informed about the demands and messages from the People?s assemblies

 A FliptheScript stunt during the Global Week of Action from 16 to 25 September

-National People’s Assemblies feed into global discussions and the Global Peoples’ Assembly as part of the Global Week of Action.
+National People?s Assemblies feed into global discussions and the Global Peoples?
+Assembly as part of the Global Week of Action.

 11 MARCH 2022 ACTIVITIES